tuanrpt/MOST/README.md

 ## D. Citations

-If our code is helpful for your research, please cite our paper
+Please cite the paper if MOST is helpful for your research:

 ```
 @InProceedings{tuan2021most,